 F. Foreign Objects

 Kids run around the house, attempting to flush their stuffed animals down the toilet.
-It might be a fun activity, but it can be a nightmare for the homeowners.
+It might be fun for them, but it can be a nightmare for the homeowners.

-Besides kids, many people intentionally dispose of smaller objects into the drain apart from toilet paper, water and human waste.
+Many people, in addition to kids, intentionally dispose of smaller objects in the drain, in addition to toilet paper, water, and human waste.
 On occasion, natural debris may obstruct your outdoor drains, a frequent occurrence if you don’t have a gutter guard installed.

 Things that are often flushed down a toilet that shouldn’t be are: